Captain Marvel (2019) is a great new addition to the MCU

 1 Star: Awful (2/10) / Rubbish (1/10)

-Captain Marvel is a great new addition to the MCU.
-Carol Danvers teams up with Nick Fury to stop an alien invasion.
+Former US fighter pilot Carol Danvers becomes Captain Marvel and teams up with Nick Fury to stop an alien invasion of Earth.
 Review by David Axcell.
 This article is copyright owned by Keltar Limited.
 All rights reserved.
 Plagiarism or unauthorised copying is not permitted.
 All other copyrights remain the property of their respective owners.
-Posters, images and quotes credit: Captain Marvel (2019) production and distribution companies.
+Posters, images and quotes are the property of Animal Logic, Marvel Studios and Walt Disney Pictures.
 Trailer credit: Marvel Entertainment – YouTube.